halvarsu/FYS3150/projects/Project3/README.md

     x y z vx vy vz m (body parameters)
 ```

-where the last time is repeated n times, one for each body.
+where the last line is repeated n times, one for each body.
 The first body
 should be the main body (most massive/closest to origin) if Fixed main body
 or Relativistic correction is to be used

 - Given a vector-table produced by https://ssd.jpl.nasa.gov/horizons.cgi,
 analysis/read_horizon.py can produce the infile needed. only works for the
-10 main bodies of the solar system.
+sun, the 8 planets of the solar system and pluto.